-- The Social Security Act established a Board of Trustees for the Social Security trust funds, and requires it to report to Congress each year on the financial status of the program.
+- The Social Security Act established a Board of Trustees for the Social Security trust funds; the Board issues a report to Congress each year on the financial status of the program.
 The Board also issues reports for Medicare, which is not discussed in this Brief. - The Board has six members: the Secretaries of the Treasury; of Labor; and of Health and Human Services; the Commissioner of Social Security; and two trustees representing the public who are appointed by the President and subject to Senate confirmation.
+They are John L. Palmer, an economist and Dean of the Maxwell School of Citizenship and Public Affairs at Syracuse University, and Thomas R. Saving, Professor of Economics at Texas A&M University.

-Stephen Kellison, an actuary with the Variable Annuity Life Insurance Company, and Marilyn Moon, an economist at the Urban Institute, served in this role through the issuance of the 2000 Report. - The report is a tool for Congress and the public to gauge the financial status of the system, and to understand the size of the long-term commitments made through Social Security.
+The report is a tool for Congress and the public to gauge the financial status of the system, and to understand the size of the long-term commitments made through Social Security.
 The report includes detailed projections of the short-range (10 years) and long-range (75 years) actuarial and financial status of the trust funds.
 It projects revenue, benefit costs and benefit amounts; it includes assumptions about mortality, fertility, immigration, and the economy; and it shows projections for a range of economic and demographic assumptions.
 (All projections contained in this Brief reflect the Intermediate, or "best guess," set of assumptions.)
-This year's report is the 60th to be issued.
+This year's report is the 61st to be issued.